adap/flower/doc/source/example-mxnet-walk-through.rst

 We begin with a brief description of the centralized training code based on a :code:`Sequential` model.
 If you want a more in-depth explanation of what's going on then have a look at the official `MXNet tutorial <https://mxnet.apache.org/versions/1.7.0/api/python/docs/tutorials/>`_.

-Let's create an new file called :code:`mxnet_mnist.py` with all the components required for a traditional (centralized) MNIST training.
+Let's create a new file called:code:`mxnet_mnist.py` with all the components required for a traditional (centralized) MNIST training.
 First, the MXNet package :code:`mxnet` needs to be imported.
 You can see that we do not yet import the :code:`flwr` package for federated learning.
 This will be done later.